 2310 Criteria for Immediate or Expedited Responses to Service Requests

-• is in danger of not receiving daily nourishment because of his need for total assistance in meal preparation or feeding.
+• is in danger of not receiving daily nourishment because of their need for total assistance in meal preparation or feeding.

-An individual requires an expedited response to his service request if he needs personal care, he has no available caregiver, and his need for services has increased during the five days prior to the service request, or will increase during the five days following the service request.
-For example, the individual:
+A person requires an expedited response to their service request if they need personal care, they have no available caregiver, and their need for services has increased during the five days before the service request or will increase during the five calendar days following the service request.
+Example, the person:

-• loses his caregiver within five days of the request and has no available substitute.
+• loses their caregiver within five calendar days of the request and has no available substitute.

-All persons with AIDS or HIV infection requesting CCSE services should be carefully screened to determine if an immediate or expedited response is needed.
+All people with AIDS or HIV infection requesting CCSE services should be carefully screened to determine if an immediate or expedited response is needed.
 CCSE regional nurses can provide consultation if needed.
-Persons with AIDS or HIV infection are often very ill and may need services initiated as soon as possible.
-It is essential that intake screeners and CCSE case workers follow the procedures for immediate or expedited responses, for all persons with AIDS or HIV infection who meet the criteria.
+People with AIDS or HIV infection are often very ill and may need services initiated as soon as possible.
+Intake screeners and CCSE caseworkers must follow the procedures for immediate or expedited responses for all persons with AIDS or HIV infection who meet the criteria.

 Respond to requests for Community Care Services Eligibility (CCSE) services according to the following program standards:

-If the applicant's health condition suddenly deteriorates, make every effort to obtain services for the individual as quickly as possible.
+If the applicant's health condition suddenly deteriorates, make every effort to get services for the person as soon as possible.

-After talking with the applicant or family, the case worker may alter the urgency of the request, as long as the change is made before the deadline for the intake priority.
-The case worker may contact the applicant after the period specified above if the:
+After talking with the applicant or family, the caseworker may alter the urgency of the request, if the change is made before the deadline for the intake priority.
+The caseworker may contact the applicant after the period specified above if the:

 • intake states that the applicant or family requests a delay in the visit and the visit is made on the date requested; or

-If the case worker contacts the applicant to schedule an appointment and the applicant refuses and states he does not want services, the case worker must close the intake in the Intake (NTK) system.
-The case worker may use the denial codes from the Community Services Interest List (CSIL) system in the comments in NTK.
-No entries in the Service Authorization System Online (SASO) are required and Form 2065-A, Notification of Community Care Services, is not sent.
+If the caseworker contacts the applicant to schedule an appointment and the applicant refuses and states they do not want services, the caseworker must close the intake in the Intake (NTK) system.
+The caseworker may use the denial codes from the Community Services Interest List (CSIL) system in the comments in NTK.
+No entries in the Service Authorization System Online (SASO) are required and Form 2065-A, Notification of Community Care Services is not sent.

-The case worker should make every effort to ensure that the initial visit is conducted as close as possible to the date of the case assignment to the case worker.
-For service control purposes, this standard should be measured by comparing the date/time of the case assignment on Form 2110, Community Care Intake, to that on Form 2060, Needs Assessment Questionnaire and Task/Hour Guide.
-Use the date of the initial assessment contact for Day Activity and Health Services (DAHS)-only cases.
-If the intake priority (for all except DAHS) is not checked (or information indicating priority level is not contained in case documentation), it is assumed to be immediate.
+The caseworker should make every effort to ensure that the initial visit is conducted as close as possible to the date of the case assignment to the caseworker.
+For service control purposes, this standard should be measured by comparing the date and time of the case assignment on Form 2110, Community Care Intake, to that on Form 2060, Needs Assessment Questionnaire and Task/Hour Guide.
+Use the date of the initial assessment contact for Day Activity and Health Services (DAHS) only cases.
+If the intake priority for all except DAHS is not checked or information indicating priority level is not contained in case documentation, it is assumed to be immediate.

-Although 14 days are allowed for a routine referral, timelines cannot be used as a justification to delay contact with the individual.
-If the two attempted contacts both occur near the end of the 14-day period, the case worker or supervisor may choose to call a timeliness error if a justifiable reason for delay is not documented in the case record.
+Although 14-calendar days is allowed for a routine referral, timelines cannot be used as a justification to delay contact with the person.
+If the two attempted contacts both occur near the end of the 14-calendar day period, the caseworker or supervisor may choose to call a timeliness error if a justifiable reason for delay is not documented in the case record.

 Example: A case assignment for services is received March 1.
-The case worker makes the first attempted contact on March 11, and the second on March 14.
-In order to meet the program standard relating to timeliness of initial contact, the case worker must document why the delay could not have been avoided.
+The caseworker makes the first attempted contact on March 11, and the second on March 14.
+To meet the program standard relating to timeliness of initial contact, the caseworker must document why the delay could not have been avoided.

 2330 Scheduling the Initial Interview